Royals snap seven-game losing skid, beat Indians 8-6

 TRAINER’S ROOM

 Royals: OF Jorge Soler (right oblique strain) was placed on the 10-day injured list, retroactive to Sept.
-6. He owned the third-longest consecutive games streak in the majors at 199 before sitting Thursday against the White Sox.
+6. He owned the third-longest consecutive games streak in the majors at 199 before sitting out Thursday against the White Sox.

 Indians: 3B Jose Ramirez (left hand bruise) was out of the lineup and is listed as day-to-day after an MRI did not reveal significant damage.
 He exited early Monday and has experienced pain since originally being hurt Aug.
 15 at Detroit.